airflow-helm/charts/charts/airflow/README.md

 <summary>Show More</summary>
 <hr>

-While we don't expose the `airflow.cfg` directly, you can use [environment variables](https://airflow.apache.org/docs/stable/howto/set-config.html) to set Airflow configs.
+While we don't expose the "airflow.cfg" file directly, you can use [environment variables](https://airflow.apache.org/docs/stable/howto/set-config.html) to set Airflow configs.

-We expose the `airflow.config` value to make this easier:
+The `airflow.config` value makes this easier, each key-value is mounted as an environment variable on each scheduler/web/worker/flower Pod:
 ```yaml
 airflow:
   config: